-I have prepared a projection of the assets and benefit liabilities of the Fund (refer to Section 7) based on:
+I have also prepared a projection of the assets and benefit liabilities of the Fund (refer to Section 7) based on:

-- The recommended Institution contribution rates; - The Fund's updated investment strategy; - The actuarial assumptions adopted for this investigation; and - Allowing for future Defined Benefit Scheme member movements into the deferred and lifetime pension sections at the rates assumed for this investigation (see Section 4 for details of membership movement assumptions).
+- No further Institution contribution rates; - The Fund's current investment strategy; - The actuarial assumptions adopted for this investigation; and - Allowing for future Defined Benefit Scheme member movements into the deferred and lifetime pension sections at the rates assumed for this investigation (see Section 4 for details of membership movement assumptions).

 I project the coverage of the Fund's Vested Benefits will remain above 100%, noting the projected coverage is sensitive to the assumptions used and there are several risks which may affect the Fund's actual financial position (refer to Sections 8 and 9).
-This means that it is unlikely that the Institutions will be required to contribute to the Fund again in the future unless experience is much worse than anticipated.
+This confirms that the Institutions are not expected to be required to contribute to the Fund again in the future unless experience is much worse than anticipated.